-Examine the integration of requirements in site planning and design.
-Topics may include pedestrian movement and circulation; public transit; provisions for the handicapped; services and utilities; site assessment (including zoning, climate, topography, water and soil drainage, exploration, and testing); site work (including site preparation, earthwork, and foundations); site improvements (including landscaping); and sustainable design principles and standards.
+Examine the integration of context and requirements in site planning and design.
+Topics will include site selection, site assessment (including physiographic, biological, land use/zoning, infrastructure, cultural and historic contexts), design and implementation.
+Topics may also include pedestrian movement and circulation; public transit; provisions for the handicapped; services and utilities; site preparation, earthwork, and foundations, site improvements (including landscaping) and sustainable design principles and standards.

 This course will begin by exploring the historic and theoretical underpinnings of historic preservation in the United States and abroad.
 We will then explore the contemporary practice of historic preservation - what has been done and why; how things are accomplished – economically; materially; legally; politically; culturally and how, as professionals, we can engage in an intellectual discourse concerning matters of preservation, conservation, restoration, re-use, and sometimes demolition.
 The approach to study will be based in theory – reading; writing; listening and discussing; and physical investigation – on-site discovery, inquiry, historic research and documentation.

 Course description pending.

 Title: Constructing a Settler Colonial History of American Architecture

 This course develops a settler colonial history of "American Architecture" that establishes a racial critique of the social, ethical and technical elements of the built environment.
 Key texts from Settler Colonial Theory, American Studies, Critical Race Theory and Whiteness Studies provide the intellectual basis for reinterpreting architectural case studies and texts across time, from the late 19th to the early 21st century.
 Students will work in groups to mine local and digital archives to reinterpret canonical case studies of American architecture, as well as to recover the lost contributions of people of color.